vampjaz/ffmpeg-rp/README.md

 ```
 *(you may need to change the path to the ffmpeg file and the parser script)*

-Which creates a bash function so that you can run most ffmpeg commands normally There are some extra limitations of this method:
+Which creates a bash function so that you can run most ffmpeg commands normally, thought there are some extra limitations of this method:
 - Your input and output file names cannot have any spaces in them, even if they are escaped properly.
 This is an issue with bash function argument passing.
 - If you want to use the normal ffmpeg (without the rich presence running), you'd have to call the full executable path